ilo-token/ilo-token.github.io/README.md

 Some parts of the code make use of sitelen pona UCSUR characters.
 To display properly, install an UCSUR font and change the font settings on your editor.
 [UCSUR Installation guides](https://github.com/neroist/sitelen-pona-ucsur-guide/).

-Also, take note that UCSUR characters are two characters wide in JavaScript string .
+Also, take note that UCSUR characters are two characters wide in JavaScript string.
 Be careful with string and regex manipulation.